peterkhe1999/CheatSheet/OSCP/README.md

 nc -nv -u -z -w 1 192.168.50.149 120-123
 ```

-Sweep for hosts with an open port 445 on the /24 subnet
+Sweep for hosts with an open port 445

 ```bash
 for i in $(seq 1 254); do nc -zv -w 1 172.16.50.$i 445; done